peterpolidoro/ModularServer/examples/CallbackTester/README.md

   "result":[
     {
       "name":"bnc_a",
-      "hardware":"Mega2560",
-      "number":0,
-      "pin":2,
+      "hardware":"Teensy",
       "callback":"setLedOn",
       "mode":"FALLING"
     },
     {
       "name":"bnc_b",
-      "hardware":"Mega2560",
-      "number":1,
-      "pin":3,
+      "hardware":"Teensy",
       "callback":"setLedOff",
       "mode":"FALLING"
     },
     {
       "name":"bnc_c",
-      "hardware":"Mega2560",
-      "number":5,
-      "pin":18,
+      "hardware":"Teensy",
       "callback":"setLedOn",
       "mode":"FALLING"
     },
     {
       "name":"bnc_d",
-      "hardware":"Mega2560",
-      "number":4,
-      "pin":19,
+      "hardware":"Teensy",
       "callback":"setLedOff",
       "mode":"FALLING"
     },
     {
       "name":"bnc_e",
-      "hardware":"Mega2560",
-      "number":3,
-      "pin":20,
+      "hardware":"Teensy",
       "callback":"blinkLed",
       "mode":"FALLING"
     },
     {
       "name":"bnc_f",
-      "hardware":"Mega2560",
-      "number":2,
-      "pin":21,
-      "callback":null,
-      "mode":"DETACHED"
+      "hardware":"Teensy",
+      "callback":"setLedOff",
+      "mode":"FALLING"
     }
   ]
 }
 ```

-Each interrupt is permanently assigned a name, an interrupt number,
-and a hardware digital input pin.
-Each interrupt may be dynamically
-assigned to a callback with a trigger mode or is detached and
+Each interrupt may be dynamically assigned to a callback with a trigger mode or
-inactive.
+the interrupt can be detached and inactive.

 Use callbacks to attach or detach callbacks to interrupts.
-Callbacks
+Callbacks may be
-may be attached to one or more interrupts, but each interrupt can only
+attached to one or more interrupts, but each interrupt can only have a single
-have a single callback attached.
+callback attached.

 Request: